insure logo

 USAA*$1,780$3,803$2,023114%

-While full coverage insurance is more expensive than minimum liability insurance, many drivers find the extra cost worth it.
-In South Dakota, the average cost of full coverage car insurance is $385 more than the national average car insurance cost.
+In South Dakota, the average cost of full coverage is $385 more compared to the national average

-If you lease or finance a car in South Dakota, your lender may require you to buy collision and comprehensive insurance in addition to the state-required liability coverage.
+If you lease or finance your vehicle in South Dakota, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in South Dakota.
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles..

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.